someobserver/recurgence/explanations/index.md

 A living glossary of major terms, concepts, and operators in the epistemic and mathematical architecture of Recurgence.
 Each concept exists as both a node in this reference and as an expanded exploration in its own dedicated space.

-This distributed architecture mirrors the recursive nature of the field FileSystemDirectoryHandle; terms here are both definitions and a doorway to deeper understanding.

 ## Navigation by Letter

 <div style="display: grid; grid-template-columns: repeat(6, 1fr); gap: 10px; margin: 20px 0;">